Study in Australia: complete guide for international students

 Want to live in accommodation where you’ll be able to socialise with other students?
 These are purpose-built accommodations where the entire block is dedicated to the housing of 100-400 students.
 There are single or twin rooms with a shared bathroom and kitchen.

-The price includes all utilities, a furnished bedroom, 24-hour security and on-site staff support, social events and activities, communal laundry facilities as well as recreation areas like cinema rooms, gyms, table tennis, gaming, television, BBQs, etc.
+The price includes all utilities such as electricity and internet, a furnished bedroom, 24-hour security and on-site staff support, social events and activities, communal laundry facilities as well as recreation areas like cinema rooms, gyms, table tennis, gaming, television, BBQs, etc.

 Student hostels offer you an affordable housing option where you’ll be responsible for preparing your meals and sharing the cost of utilities such as gas, water and electricity.
 Most hostels include a furnished bedroom (either private or shared) with access to communal facilities such as bathroom, laundry, kitchen and lounges.